I thought I would just take a moment to share one of the more interesting finds I've spotted on this year's annual literature run.

 So without further ado, here a few pictures of this work of art we call a book:

-This book currently sits on the shelf next to my copy of Mason Currey's 2013 book and compendium Daily Rituals: How Artists Work (Amazon: http://amzn.to/2FcqgjH) which I picked up a few years ago while visiting a bookstore called The Mirabai of Woodstock in Woodstock, NY.
+This book currently sits on the shelf next to my copy of Mason Currey's 2013 book and compendium Daily Rituals: How Artists Work (Amazon link: http://amzn.to/2FcqgjH) which I picked up a few years ago while visiting the bookstore The Mirabai of Woodstock in Woodstock, NY.

 If you are ever up there, they have a wonderful selection of items.